-The General Data Protection Regulation is effective starting 25 May 2018 (GDPR).
+The General Data Protection Regulation (GDPR) is effective from the 25th May 2018.
 The GDPR aims to strengthen the security and protection of personal data in the EU and will replace the European Privacy Directive and national legislations accordingly.

 Interxion welcomes the arrival of the GDPR.
-The success of our company builds on the trust that our employees, customers and other stakeholders have in our ability to deliver premier quality.
-This includes our ability to apply a high level of data protection and security in relation to personal data that our employees, customers and third parties entrust to us.
+The success of our company builds on the trust that our customers, employees and other stakeholders have in our ability to deliver premier quality.
+This includes our ability to apply a high level of data protection and security in relation to personal data that our customers, employees and third parties entrust to us.

-Interxion considers it not just its duty to comply with national and international data protection regulations, but also to do this by applying the same standards, processes and procedures throughout our Interxion footprint.
-This allows us to deliver the transparency, predictability and consistency that our stakeholders expect from us.
+Interxion considers it not just its duty to comply with national and international data protection regulations, but also to do this by applying the same standards, processes and procedures throughout our Interxion footprint in a cohesive and comprehensive manner.
+This allows Interxion to deliver the transparency, predictability and consistency that our stakeholders continue to expect from us.

-Being an ISO 27001 and ISO22301 company, we have multiple technical and organisational measures in place to ascertain a high level for security and compliance within our datacenters.
+Being an ISO 27001 and ISO22301 compliant organisation, we have a comprehensive suite of industry leading technical and organisational controls in place to assure a high level for security and compliance within our datacenters.

-Any GDPR related questions can be addressed to Interxion’s Data Protection Officer at firstname.lastname@example.org.
+Any Interxion GDPR related questions and any data subject requests can be addressed to Interxion’s Data Protection Officer at firstname.lastname@example.org.